Skip to content

 4. Change Context Length as desired.
 Higher context length means more model memory, but more system memory used.
 Recommended for this playbook is 4096.

-5. Make sure GPU Offload is set to maximum and Flash Attention is On
+5. Make sure GPU Offload is set to maximum and Flash Attention is On (Cache Quantizations can remain off)

 6. Check Remember settings and click on Load Model.